FGMEMBERS/Ryan-SoSL/Models/Liveries/Readme.txt

-Air-Maric
+default

-These liveries were made by : Laurent HAYVEL 2008
+These liveries were made by : Emmanuel BARANGER 2008

-Thanks to him.